What rises when a woman stops disappearing and begins to remember her own name.

 Tired of surviving.

-Tired of wasting breath on what doesn’t grow her.
+Tired of giving breath to what never grew her.

 She is not bitter.